 Online Science and Math

-Registration now closed.
-Check back for next application period.
+Registration is now closed.
+Check back in early 2020 for the next registration period.

 We offer basic math and science courses through the Kaiser Permanente School of Allied Health, and they are open to all Education Fund members.
 They are geared towards students who plan to take the course subject at a college level in the near future, or to be able to improve a person’s current work productivity and patient care experience.
 See course descriptions below.

 - These are refresher courses and are not eligible for college credit

 - Classes are self-paced; students work at their own pace in a 6 week period